 How it works

-Arbitration involves you and the other party along with an arbitrator who is a neutral third party, similar to a judge.
-The arbitrator will oversee the process and listen as you each present your case.
+Arbitration involves you and the other party along with an arbitrator who is a neutral, similar to a judge.
+The arbitrator will oversee the process and listen as you each side present its case.
 You can still have legal representation during arbitration as you would in court.
-The arbitrator will hear everything both sides present in the case and make a final ruling.
+The arbitrator will hear everything both sides present and make a final ruling.
 The process is very much like what happens in a courtroom.

 There are differences between going to court and using arbitration.
-With arbitration, the process is not as formal as court so some rules and laws will not apply.
+With arbitration, the process is not as formal as court, so some evidence rules and pre-trial discovery procedures will not apply.
 This allows for the arbitrator to move your case along more quickly than a court could, which has the potential to not only save time but money as well.
-Also, while many arbitration decisions are binding, some are not.
-If it is not binding, you and the other party must both agree to finalize the ruling.
+Arbitrators are often experts in the field that is that subject of the dispute.
+In the construction context, arbitrators are often construction attorneys or other construction industry professionals.
+Also, most arbitration decisions are binding and not subject to appeal.